Consultation on Proposed Changes to the Application for Development Consent

 We have produced a Statement of Community Consultation (SOCC)

-The responses received from the Stage 3 consultations are helping us to develop the final scheme that will form the Development Consent Order application.
+The responses received from the Stage 3 consultations helped us to develop the final scheme that formed the Development Consent Order application.
 As part of this process, we carried out some localised consultations on proposed changes to the scheme with those who are likely to be affected in early 2019.